er-contreras/login_api/README.md

  * This are for development proccess so the app is not in danger.

+## BUILD WITH DOCKER

-## Type the next commands to build, up and down the project in your system.
+### Type the next commands to build, up and down the project in your system.

- - `rake dbuild`
+* rake doesn't work until docker has built and install all the dependencies.
+So, use `docker compose build` instead to build the image.

  - `rake up`
  - `rake down`
  - `rake rspec`